portableant/museologi.st/blog/2014-11-03-things-that-go-bump-in-the-night-the-blackmoor-hoard.md

 know about the use of metal in Bronze Age Britain, giving us a more comprehensive view of our prehistoric past.
-It is also fascinating as it should demonstrate how the interplay between reassessing archaeological archives and the employment of new technologies, such as crowd-sourcing, can open up new avenues of research and public engagement.
+It is also fascinating as it should demonstrate how the interplay between reassessing archaeological archives and the employment of new technologies, such as crowdsourcing, can open up new avenues of research and public engagement.

 If you are interested in helping us research and enrich our knowledge of the Bronze Age, as well as many other museum archives, please join us and help to realise the